davidagross/mandelbrot-js/README.md

     Ti             = Im(C_{n+1}))^2

 So we have now replaced some multiplications with additions, which is normally faster in most CPUs.
-But, again, this is javascript, and javascript has quite a different performance profile.
+But, again, this is JavaScript, and JavaScript has quite a different performance profile.
 The code above indeed does _not_ give us any **significant** speedup --- for a 640x480 image, we only save a hundred milliseconds, or so.